-Aaron studies achievement from the perspective of both emotions and personality.
+Aaron studies the function of both emotions and personality in promoting achievement.
 He is currently conducting research on the motivational and informational influence of emotions on achievement across academic and athletic contexts (Weidman, Tracy, & Elliot, 2013).
 He is also investigating the relation between the personality trait conscientiousness and achievement-related behavior, and how this relation differs across cultures (Weidman & Tracy, 2013).

-Aaron also studies the relation between personality and online social networking.
+Finally, Aaron studies the relation between personality and online social networking.
 He has previously investigated the question of how online socialization affects well-being, and how this relation may differ for people high in social anxiety (Weidman, Fernandez, Levinson, Augustine, Larsen, & Rodebaugh, 2012).
-He is currently conducting research examining personality impressions and relationship formation in the context of online dating.
+He is currently conducting research examining personality impressions and relationship formation in the context of online dating and Facebook.

 Aaron is supported by a Killam Doctoral Scholarship and a Four-Year Doctoral Fellowship from the University of British Columbia.